Search Geneontologies

 BP

-The process in which a relatively unspecialized cell acquires the specialized structural and/or functional features of a cell that will form part of the cardiac organ of an individual.
+The process in which a relatively unspecialized cell acquires specialized features of a neural crest cell.

 BP